 IDAC was conceived at an international expert workshop in March 2019 in Rabat, Morocco, hosted by the Government of Morocco.
 The workshop – jointly organized by IOM and UNICEF – was convened to discuss data needs and methodological challenges facing data collection, transmission, analysis, and storage in relation to statistics and research on migrant and forcibly displaced children in the context of the GCM and GCR as well as the 2030 Agenda for Sustainable Development.

-The main objective of IDAC is to improve statistics and data on migrant and forcibly displaced children to support evidence-based policymaking that protect and empower them.
+The main objective of IDAC is to improve statistics and data on migrant and forcibly displaced children to support evidence-based policymaking that protect and empower them (see terms of reference).
 IDAC also aims to support the implementation of the commitments of the two Global Compacts on Migration and Refugees as well as the child migration relevant targets of the 2030 Agenda for Sustainable Development.

 Scope of work and key tasks